collabdotcloud/docs.collab.cloud/docs/admin/connections-api.md

     To see the supported features of the Enpoint and the current configuration, take a look at the JSON response of this URL.

+### Customers with SSO

+If your tenant is enabled for Single Sign On (SSO) with your tenant's own IDP and you need to do scheduled updates - not in the users browser session - then you need an admin user and it's credentials need to be set in our directory.

+1. create a user in our admin portal and assing him the admin role
+2. test the login to your tenants connections site with this admin user
+3. goto [EU](https://logineu.collab.cloud) or [US](https://loginna.collab.cloud) page and reset the password there.

 ## Samples

 Both examples use the password grant flow.
 This flow is used, as both examples run directly on server/client.